DRUMS Theory · Black Hole Astrophysics · April 2026

-In the DRUMS framework, the universe is modeled as a coherent superfluid membrane described by a complex order parameter:
+In DRUMS, the universe is modeled as a coherent superfluid membrane described by a complex order parameter:

 The velocity field emerges from the phase gradient: